-The analysis and elicitation of the technical requirements of the corresponding technologies have been carried out considering the exact needs and concerns that have been identified by the current communities, end-users and related actors that are related to the Al4Gov pilots and providers, and as they have been reported as user requirements in the context of D6.1 -"Specification of UC Scenarios and Planning of Integration and Validation Activities V1".
+The analysis and elicitation of the technical requirements of the corresponding technologies have been carried out considering the needs and concerns that have been identified by the current communities, end-users and related actors that are related to the Al4Gov pilots and providers, and as they have been reported as user requirements in the context of D6.1 -"Specification of UC Scenarios and Planning of Integration and Validation Activities V1" and D6.2 - "Specification of UC Scenarios and Planning of Integration and Validation Activities V2".
 As a result, the analysis that has been made in the context of current deliverable interlinks the user requirements (stakeholder requirements), with the technical requirements (system and software requirements).
 Moreover, this document recalls the principles and the assumptions made about data provenance, data security, and data privacy aspects as they are reported in D1.2 - "Data Management Plan V1" to further support the analysis of the technical requirements and the design of the reference architecture.
 It should be noted that all partners, and especially those that lead and integrate to the technical-related Work Packages (WPs) of the Al4Gov project, i.e., WP3 and WP4, provide content related to their contribution.
-The content and outcomes of this deliverable will act as input for the design and implementation of the project's key components, and as guidelines for the implementation of their internal workflows, as well as for the integration approaches and techniques that should be followed throughout the lifecycle of the project.
+The content and outcomes of this deliverable act as input for the design and implementation of the project key components, and as guidelines for the implementation of their internal workflows, as well as for the integration approaches and techniques that should be followed throughout the lifecycle of the project.